Kangiriyanka/joe-farah/src/pages/posts/post-8.md

 1. Writing fits well with how I'm wired as a human being, because I have a lot of thoughts stuck in my head.
 2. The whole inner dialogue inside our heads is surreal when we write — "I should say this that way",  "You know what?
 I don't like this sentence", "This word's snazzy".
 3. From 2023, I started assigning themes to the years.
 2023 was the year of consistency, 2024 was trust and 2025 is feedback.
-5. I try to  keep version of my vault  I find relevant to my current situation i.e. the skills I'm focusing on.
-Hogging notes just for the sake of having notes holds no real value - if I don't need it right now, I'm ok casting it aside.
+4. I try to  keep version of my vault  I find relevant to my current situation i.e. the skills I'm focusing on.
+Hogging notes just for the sake of having notes holds no real value - if I don't need it right now, I'm ok casting it aside or turning it into a post.
 5. I find that it's easier or more accessible to listen to your voice and feel your emotion compared to reading.